 - Number of publications produced (e.g. Coffee Market Reports, economic studies, etc.). - Quality/impact of analytical output - Number of studies presented in policy fora & at research conferences - Use of ICO data and citation of ICO analytics by external stakeholders (media, research institutions, private sector, public sector, etc.) has increased by []% by coffee year 2021/22. - Number of MoUs/partnership agreements signed and followed up on with research institutions/organizations.

-Strategic Goal II: Promoting membership and third-party engagement by using the Organization's convening power to provide a forum for dialogue between and within the public and private sectors
+Strategic Goal II: Using the Organization's convening power to provide a forum for dialogue between and within the public and private sectors